 One of the entries suggested that we make a mess by rolling and smearing.
-This reminded me of the activity I read about on Let the Children Play, where she had the kids experience physics and gravity by rolling marbles on a canvas.
+This reminded me of the activity I read about on where the kids experience physics and gravity by rolling marbles on a canvas.
 We didn’t have marbles, but we did have a giant canvas and a variety of different types of balls!
-This was a blast!

 - Let’s make math art inspired by the artist, Klee.

 - Oil and food coloring art videos that are a bit mesmerizing!

 - We have a collection of the best preschool art projects.